Nero-Study-Hat/Shader-Playground/roadmap-ideas.md

 # Roadmap Ideas

 ### Technical

 try out this addon for blender to import/make glsl shader for blender could make conversion from .gdshader to blender shader easier

 [glslTexture](https://github.com/patriciogonzalezvivo/glslTexture)

+create a compute shader that can generate quadratic and cubic bezier curves

 ### Effects